oddmario/NVIDIA-Ubuntu-Driver-Guide/README.md

 ```
 If this fails for you, try `sudo systemctl stop lightdm` instead.

+**Kindly note** that it is important to stop the GNOME Display Manager (GDM) service throughout the driver installation/uninstallation process as it may cause trouble otherwise.

 6. Change to the path of the directory that includes the downloaded `.run` file using `cd`

 7. Run the installer: